A text by guest blogger Tiffany Webster

 The existence of the library was well known by many in attendance to the event, yet shockingly, in equal measures, was also unknown.
 For some, this was their first time visiting the library.

-Rochelle White is London-based artist who works primarily within photographic mediums.
+Rochelle White is a London-based artist who works primarily within photographic mediums.
 Her work weaves through the complexities of identity, exploring conversations of personal and cultural politics resulting in a union of contemporary and traditional references often loaded with symbolism rooted in and informed by her lived experience.
 White studies of the nuances of today’s Caribbean experience in Britain, whilst questioning ideas of spirituality and consumption.
 After graduating from Camberwell College of The Arts in 2016, White continues to work on personal projects along with collaborations with fellow artists.

 White spoke of her practice and her experiences navigating white institutional spaces, whilst exploring the nuances of her Black-British Caribbean heritage.